 Employers can buy the PCP from one of four Anchor Operators, running medical centres within various geographical sectors in Singapore.
 The fees range from $108 to $138 for each employee.
 Employees have to pay $2 for each tele-consultation or $5 for a physical consultation.

 Even though it is optional, MOM “strongly encourages” employers to purchase a PCP plan for their S Pass and Work Permit holders who are not staying in dormitories or working in the CMP sectors.

 Providing More Than The Bare Minimum Medical Benefits

-Going beyond what’s required in the Employment Act, businesses can benefit from tax deductions or exemptions by implementing portable medical benefits for employees.
+Going beyond what’s required in the Employment Act or mandatory, businesses can benefit from tax deductions or exemptions by implementing portable medical benefits for employees.

 Buying Group Insurance For Your Employees

 Also not an obligation, employers can choose to cover their employees with group insurance.
 Such insurance can include out-patient costs, hospitalisation benefit, disability insurance and life insurance.

 This article was first published on 20 November 2020 and has been updated with additional information from statistics released by the Ministry of Law.

 Be part of the Singapore Green Plan 2030 and achieve your business’ sustainability goals.
 Fund your green initiatives today with the OCBC SME Sustainable Financing Framework.